contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

     - Laser scanner computer works correctly
     - Laser pointer/surface scanner is operational

 #.
-Scrubs and caps and all hygience related materials are available
+Scrubs and caps and all hygiene related materials are available
     - earplugs are desinfected
     - caps are available
     - scrubs are available